wanaku-ai/wanaku-demos/03-camel-assistant/README.md

 podman compose -f wanaku/docker-compose.yaml up -d
 ```

+> [IMPORTANT]
+> Please make sure to download the latest [Wanaku CLI from the releases page](https://github.com/wanaku-ai/wanaku/releases/).

 ## 6\.
 Add Tools to Wanaku

 Now, let's extend Wanaku's capabilities by adding some tools.
 The demo comes pre-configured for two tools: one for making HTTP calls and another for searching with DuckDuckGo.
 We'll start by adding the search tool.